 A skin barrier that curves outward toward the peristomal skin to increase the depth of the skin barrier.
 This outward curving is designed to come in contact with the skin directly around the stoma, which may help promote a good seal between the pouching system and the skin.
 This type of skin barrier might be used if the stoma is flush with or retracted from the skin.
 Convexity can be firm or soft.
+Your stoma care nurse will determine if this is suitable for you.

-Both tape and tapeless options are available.
-Tape-bordered pouching systems offer some people an enhanced sense of security, while tapeless products remain an option for people with sensitive skin or allergies to adhesive products.
+Skin barriers with and without adhesive borders are available.
+Pouches with a skin barrier and adhesive border offer some people an enhanced sense of security, while products without an adhesive border remain an option for people with sensitive skin or allergies to adhesive products.